Dr-dyrane/doit/README.md

    - I've used classes to define my React components.
 For example, `App`, `Home`, and `Login` are implemented as classes extending `Component`.

 2. **Switch Statements**:
-   - In the `Login` component, I've used a switch statement to handle the login logic based on the username input.
+   - In the `Signup` component, I've used a switch statement the to handle different scenarios based on the user's role. where i would implement different cases within the switch statement to perform specific actions or validations as needed for my application..
    - Remember
    ```
-   username - user
+   email - user@gmail.com
    password - password
    ```